karlyndiary/DA-Cheatsheet/Tableau/[15] Calculations/[04] LOD Expressions.md

 - Dynamic
   - Include
     - The INCLUDE Level of Detail (LOD) expression in Tableau calculates an aggregation by including additional dimensions, regardless of whether they are present in the current view or visualization.
+    - The "include" function includes the specified dimension in the calculation, making it dependent on the dimensions present in the view.
     - {Include [Category] : SUM([Sales])}
   - Exclude
     - Calculate the aggregation, excluding the dimension.